BCDevOps/developer-experience/docs/ssoUpgrade/sso-7.4-upgrade-steps.md

 ### 1. Obtain upgrade DB script:
+**Notes:** The DB scripts have been obtained already for dev/test/prod, see them in ./temporary-upgrade-objects/<env>/db-update/keycloak-database-update.sql

 (an example run in sandbox env)
 1. get a dev backup and restore in sbox
 2. follow https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.4/html/red_hat_single_sign-on_for_openshift_on_openjdk/tutorials#upgrading-sso-db-from-previous-version